ejolly/pymer4/docs/usage.rst

 Each row here is a unique intercept and slope, which vary because we parameterized our random effects that way above.

-We can also plot these values with respect to the population parameters above.
+We can also plot these values with respect to the population parameters above in a slightly different way than the forest plot above.

 .. code-block:: python